NOAA-OWP/nwm-fcst-mgr/README.md

 where [NGEN-FCST_ROOT] is where ngen-fcst is installed

 The program takes three command line arguments:
-1) Path to the NetCDF forcing file
+1) Path to the NetCDF forcing file or folder containing csv forcing files for all catchments in the basin
 2) Path to the config yaml file for a validation run (from ngen-cal)
 3) Path to the folder to be created for storing inputs/outputs from running ngen, relative to the Output directory of the calibration run as indicated in the config yaml file.
 For example, if "fcst_run1" is the 3rd argument, and "yaml_file" in the "general" section of the config file is '/home/yuqiong.liu/work/Gitlab/run/kge_DDS/noah_cfes/01123000/Output/Validation_Run/01123000_config_valid_best.yaml', then the new output directory to be created for the ngen-fcst run would be: